schnow265/Sketchbook/README.md

 * [The Other Docs (Still WIP)](https://github.com/schnow265/Sketchbook/docs/readme.md)

 ## The Licence
 Oh yeah... _my Licence_.
-It´s based on the __MIT Licence__, but with a few more safeguards in place.
+It´s based on the __MIT Licence__, but with a few more safeguards against reposting in place.